Levy Payers FAQ

 There are three main exemptions: premises that are primarily used for religious activities, small organisations with a NAV below £4500, and organisations that are 100% staffed by volunteers.
 Church organisations are only exempt if they are solely used for worship.
 Those with other charitable endeavours and outreach programmes are not exempt.

-- 5 Summer Street Ambassadors on the ground from June to September.
+- Five Summer Street Ambassadors on the ground from June to September.

-- A Clean Team that provides litter picking three mornings a week and graffiti removal / street washing once a week.
+- Our Clean Team that provides litter picking three mornings a week and graffiti removal / street washing once a week.

-- A bespoke waste management service that offers discounted rates with an improved focus on recycling and re-use and free waste management consultancy.
+- A bespoke waste management service that offers discounted rates with an improved focus on recycling and re-use and free waste management consultancy through ISL.

 - Linenopolis, a pop-up heritage experience and store that help promote the area.